 McLaren F1

-Thanks to its 630 hp, it’s still the world’s fastest naturally aspirated car, with a top speed of 240.1 mph — a record it has held since March 1998.
+Thanks to its 618 hp, it’s still the world’s fastest naturally aspirated car, with a top speed of 240.1 mph, a record it has held since March 1998.
 However, it takes a skilled driver to keep it in check.
-Elon Musk famously crashed his F1, and Rowan Atkinson, who’s also a skilled race car driver, crashed his twice before he sold it for a massive profit.
+Elon Musk has said he crashed his uninsured McLaren F1 in 2000 while showing off to Peter Thiel, and Rowan Atkinson crashed his McLaren F1 in 1999 (minor) and again in 2011 (major) before later selling it.

 Lamborghini Countach